 - To ensure all children understand how to keep themselves healthy, both physically and mentally, to support their long-term well-being.
 In doing so, we aim to develop pupils’ emotional vocabulary to support them in expressing their feelings;

 - To develop knowledge and skills through progressive curriculum content and concepts, preparing them for secondary school and lifelong learning;

 - To develop our pupils as curious learners who are confident in exploring new concepts;

-- To allow all pupils to make meaningful links in their learning in a range of subjects, fostering creativity;
+- To allow all pupils to make meaningful links in their learning in a range of subjects to enhance their understanding;

-- To encourage all pupils to develop their written and spoken communication skills, enabling them to participate in debate which challenges and offer viewpoints in a respectful manner;
+- To encourage all pupils to develop their written and spoken communication skills, enabling them to participate in debate which challenges and offers viewpoints in a respectful manner;

 - To develop all pupils’ understanding of themselves as learners and build their resilience and problem-solving skills to become creative thinkers;

 - To instil an understanding of, and deep respect for, the beliefs, cultures, needs and differences of others.